JuliaGeometry/GeometryBasics.jl/docs/src/decomposition.md

 ```

 As you can see, the normals are automatically calculated only with the faces and points.
-You can overwrite that behavior, by also defining decompose for the `Normal` type!
+You can overwrite that behavior by also defining decompose for the `Normal` type!